cyclejs/cyclejs/docs/content/documentation/drivers.md

 **How do we build a driver for `Sock`?** We start by identifying the effects.
 The *write* effect is `sock.send(msg)` and the *read* effect is the listener for received messages.
 Our `sockDriver(sink)` should take `sink` as instructions to perform the `send(msg)` calls.
 The output from `sockDriver()` should be `source`, containing all received messages.

 Since both input and output should be streams, it's easy to see `sink` in `sockDriver(sink)` should be an stream of outgoing messages to the peer.
-And conversely, the source should be an stream of incoming messages.
+And conversely, the source should be a stream of incoming messages.
 This is a draft of our driver function:

 ```javascript
 import {adapt} from '@cycle/run/lib/adapt';